rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/4a-jenkins.md

 git push
 ```

-6. On Jenkins you should see a new build trigger and the linting running.
+6. On Jenkins you should see a new build has been triggered and the linter running as part of it.